 £50.00 per session

 Non-invasive method for the ones who dislike needles.

 Acupressure is based on same principles as Acupuncture, using pressure and gentle massage to restore healthy flow of Qi.
 Its effects are more subtle, but can be slightly enhanced with Moxibustion.

 Because the therapist is able to work only on two Acupuncture points at a time, the duration of point stimulation is shortened.
 In order to maintain the effects of the treatment for longer periods of time, patient may be taught simple acupressure which they can administer themselves.

-One session usually takes 1 to 1.5 hours.
+One session usually takes between 60 to 90 minutes.

 £ 50.00 per session

-Cupping can be used for a range of reasons, including headaches, tension, spasms and detox.
+Apart from the mentioned, cupping can be used for a range of reasons, including headaches, muscle spasms and facial detox.
 It is usually offered to existing patients, as a diagnosis and suitability needs to be established beforehand.

 £ 30.00 per session